freqtrade/freqtrade/docs/strategy-customization.md

     trailing_stop = True
 ```

 Both attributes and methods may be overriden, altering behavior of the original strategy in a way you need.
-The strategy classes may be located in the same module (python file with the source code of your strategy) or in different modules (different python files).
-In the latter case you need to properly import the strategy class you derive the new one from.

 ### Common mistakes when developing strategies